KristerHalen/Kubernetes1/readme.md

 -OR-
 Start-Process http://mynginx.local:8081
 ```
 You should end up with the content of the default start page for an empty nginx webserver...
-But this time it's delivered from our cluster, fully scalable!
+But this time it is delivered from our cluster, fully scalable!

 ### Summary
 We have now created following functionality: